XMU-Kuangnan-Fang-Team/GENetLib/docs/source/introduction.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
    :target: https://github.com/psf/black

-`GENetLib` is a Python library designed for gene-environment interaction analysis via neural network, addressing the analytical challenges in complex disease research.
+`GENetLib` is a Python library designed for gene-environment (G-E) interaction analysis via neural network, addressing the analytical challenges in complex disease research.
 This package is capable of handling a variety of input data types:

 - Scalar input data

 - Functional input data (or densely measured data)

+When the input data is scalar data, we adopt the `ScalarGE model <>`. is designed to characterize G-E interaction effects between high-dimensional (scalar) genetic variables and environmental variables.

 This package also supports diverse output requirements: